 Oil, Gas, and Environment in the Caspian

-Join us for a timely discussion on the environmental impacts of hydrocarbon development in the Caspian Sea basin, with a focus on Kazakhstan and Turkmenistan.
-Hosted by Nick Menzies, Assistant Director of UCLA’s Asia Institute, the panel will feature environmental leaders from the Caspian region, providing a unique opportunity to learn about the oil and gas projects already underway, and to discuss the prospects for the future development.
-The event will also serve as the launch for the report “Turkmenistan’s Crude Awakening: Oil, Gas and Environment in the South Caspian”, published by the nonprofit organization Crude Accountability.
+A timely discussion on the environmental impacts of hydrocarbon development in the Caspian Sea basin, with a focus on Kazakhstan and Turkmenistan.
+Hosted by Nick Menzies, Assistant Director of UCLA’s Asia Institute, the panel features environmental leaders from the Caspian region, providing a unique opportunity to learn about the oil and gas projects already underway and about the prospects for the future development.

 Since the dissolution of the Soviet Union, the countries bordering the Caspian Sea—Azerbaijan, Iran, Kazakhstan, Russia and Turkmenistan—have attracted increasing attention from corporations, governments and financial institutions alike, all of which seek to secure a stake in the region’s vast petroleum reserves.
 Increasingly, these policy issues impact US consumers, policy makers and others concerned with the role of energy in the international arena and environmental security both at home and abroad.